In your Easter bonnet, with all the frills upon it,

 On the avenue, Fifth Avenue, the photographers will snap us…

-There were very specific elements about our Easter tradition, beginning with the shopping trip.
+There were very specific elements about my family’s Easter traditions, beginning with the shopping trip.
 Mama and I would get in the car on a Saturday two weeks prior to Easter.
-Destination: find my Easter outfit….an entire ensemble for a fashion conscious four year old, with a mop of Shirley Temple-curly hair.
+Destination: find, and purchase, my Easter outfit….an entire ensemble for a fashion conscious four year old, with a mop of Shirley Temple-curly hair.
 A straw hat, usually with a ribbon tied around the crown, holding a nosegay of Spring flowers in place.
 A tiny, matching, straw purse.
 A dress….the frillier and the lacier, the better.
 White gloves, reaching to my wrists.
-Lace-trimmed socks rising from my vaseline-polished, patent leather shoes.
+Lace-trimmed socks rising from my Vaseline-polished, patent leather shoes.
 And, for the piece de resistance, a confection-like, pastel-colored “topper,” which was the back-in-the-day name for a soft-as-a-tissue, short jacket.
-After all, it could still be quite cool and the lightweight piece of cotton candy was just enough to put a shield between me and the early, Spring reading on the thermometer.
+After all, it could still be quite cool and the lightweight piece of cotton candy was just enough to put a shield between me and the early Spring reading on the thermometer.

 I was raised Catholic and, back then, our rural community’s parish existed on very little money.
 (This was also prior to my learning about loans from the archdiocese for projects such as church-building.
 Such loans, of course, were followed by those little envelopes everyone tossed onto the collection plate.)

-Our church was what they referred to as a “storefront,” but even at four, I puzzled over that designation, since it was the back of the building that served as our church.
+Our church was what they referred to as a “storefront,” but even at four, I puzzled over that designation, since it was the back of the building that served as our church….not the front.
 It was such a cramped space that the priest donned his vestments at the altar.
-The front was a country grocery store.
+The front, the real front, was a country grocery store.

 We went to church and I absolutely reveled in all the “Oh, isn’t she precious” comments.
 I accepted the adulation with a beaming smile.